-The computer has two serial ports and one parallel port.
+The computer has one serial port and one parallel port.
 Each port has a special address (identifying location) assigned to it.
 If you add any additional serial or parallel port adapters, make sure that each port has a different address.

-- The serial port A default address is 3F8-IRQ4. - The serial port B default address is 2F8-IRQ3. - The parallel port default address is 3BCh.
+- The serial port default address is 2F8-IRQ3. - The parallel port default address is 3BCh.